Is Bakuchiol Better Than Retinol?

 A 12 week clinical study applying 0.5% Bakuchiol topically demonstrated a significant reduction in multiple signs of aging; reducing the look of fine lines and wrinkles, as well as improving skin tone, elasticity and firmness.
 The study also confirmed that there are no irritating or photosensitizing effects to skin when using Bakuchiol.

-1. Retinol-like activity.
-Reduces wrinkle depth and skin roughness.
+1. Has a retinol-like effect on skin, reducing wrinkle depth and skin roughness.

 5. Visibly improves the overall look of skin without negative side-effects.

 Bakuchiol And Babchi Oil Are Not The Same.
 Buyer Beware!